lutierod/rodriguez-portfolio/final-project2.md

 1. Woman in her 20s with a background in performing arts who is in the arts management field and currently interns for a visual arts-based education nonprofit
 2. Woman in her 20s in the arts management field who works in the visual arts sector and has a background in museums
 3. Man in his 30s who is a musician and teaching artist

+## Inteview script

+**Intro:** My goal today is to get feedback on a data-based web story I'm creating.
+I’m talking to people to see what makes sense and what’s confusing.
+I'm still working on the design elements, but the general outline of the story and visualizations are there.
+All feedback is anonymous, and the total process should take less than 15 minutes of your time.

+**Questions:**
+- In your own words, what do you think this story is about?
+- Who do you think is the intended audience?
+- Was anything about the story confusing?
+- Once you finished, was there anything you wanted to know more about?
+- Did the story make you want to act?
+- Do you have any additional comments?

+**Conclusion:** Thank you for your time!
+Do you have any questions about the project for me?